-When you’re searching for a new home and running around all weekend traipsing from inspection to inspection, it’s all too easy to lose track of the properties you see and which ones you want to seriously consider.
+When you’re searching for a new home and traipsing from inspection to inspection, it’s all too easy to lose track of the properties you see, and which ones you want to seriously consider.

 Rates and fees

 Speak to a financial advisor before commencing house hunting, they can help you understand your budget, mortgage repayments, insurance costs, stamp duty and any grants or exemptions you might be entitled to.

 At the inspection, it’s important to make sure you can afford the property moving forward by requesting the council rates, water rates and body corporate fees y (where applicable).

 Engage the agent

 If you’re interested in the property, it’s invaluable to take time to chat with the agent.

 - How long the property has been on the market?

 - Do you have recent building inspection reports?